 If You Already Know the Name of a Foundation Prospect

-All of the approximately 88,000 private and community foundations in the U.S. are listed in the Foundation Name Index of FC Search and the Foundation Directory Online.
+All of the more than 100,000 private and community foundations in the U.S. are listed in the Foundation Name Index of the Foundation Directory Online.

 will need to refer to the IRS return, Form 990-PF.
 The IRS requires

 that every private foundation file a 990-PF form each year.
 IRS returns